Syed-Moahmmed-Mujahid/static-portfolio-website/README.md

 - About Me section with background and goals
 - Skills displayed with icons
-- Projects with live demo links (GitHub buttons removed)
+- Projects with live demo links
 - Hobbies list with icons
 - Downloadable resume link
 - Responsive and easy-to-navigate design

+## Experience
+- On making this websites i gain who website is done
+- This website is non javascript
+- I Gain hands experience on HTML and CSS part

 ## Usage

 - Open `index.html` in any modern web browser to view the portfolio